sumberg/kex_japan_2018/report/report.md

 ### Sprint 1, Research and design phase

 The research and design phase included research the NESizer2 software and hardware implementation.
 This research was made in order to pinpoint the parts from NESizer2 that we would need, and what modifications had to be done to it.
 We found that we could use the assembly routines (which was at the heart of the communication with the RP2A03) together with a simple 8-bit databus through an 8-bit latch to control flow of instructions, as a foundation for our implementation.
-This is detailed in the circuit diagram found in figure \ref{block_emulated_rom_text}.
+This is detailed in the circuit diagram found in Figure \ref{block_emulated_rom_text}.

 \begin{figure}
 	\centering